Fundamental Errors in Kane and Mertz's Alleged Debunking of Greater Male Variability in Mathematics Performance: Crucial Logical Error

 \section{Crucial Logical Error}

-To quantify the notion of gender differences in variability of a collection of data, the standard parameter used is the so-called \textit{variance ratio} VR, which, by convention, is defined as the male variance of the data divided by the female variance \cite[p.~11]{vob68}.
+To quantify the notion of gender differences in variability of a collection of data, the standard parameter used is the so-called \textit{variance ratio} VR, which, by convention, is defined as the variance of the male data divided by the variance of the female data \cite[p.~11]{vob68}.
 There is greater male variability in a particular trait of a given sexually-dimorphic species if the VR for that trait is greater than one.
 In Kane and Mertz's main logical argument, they assert

-\begin{quotation} ``we tested the greater male variance hypothesis [with respect to mathematics performance in humans].
+\begin{quotation} ``we tested the greater male variance hypothesis.
 If true, the variance ratios (VRs) for all countries should be greater than unity and similar in value" \cite[p.~13]{vob68}. \end{quotation}

 This logical argument is repeated almost verbatim in a ``Doing the Math" section of the American Academy of Arts and Sciences flagship publication \textit{Science} article highlighting their work: ``If the greater male variability hypothesis \ldots is true, then that variability would persist, consistently, across all 86 countries" \cite[p.~2]{vob166}.
 In short, the main logical premise of \cite{vob68} is this: